 Dealers on the panel were: Keith Kreps of RDO Equipment, B.J.
 Knutson of Titan Machinery, Scott Beach of Grinnell Implement, Jim Wood of Rocky Mountain Equipment and Jay Funke of Del-Clay Farm Equipment.
 The panel was moderated by Mike Wiles, dealership marketing consultant and regular contributor to Farm Equipment magazine.

-“It’s kind of like we've had a really good marriage, but some things have changed in our relationship, and we need counseling,” says Wiles.
-“We're going to get all our grievances and all our stuff out in the open and make our relationship even better.
+“It’s like we've had a really good marriage, but some things have changed in our relationship, and we need counseling,” says Wiles.
+“We're going to get all our grievances out in the open and make our relationship even better.
 At least, that's what I'm going for.

 “Shortline manufacturers and dealers have had good relationships over the years, but the internet came along, and dealer consolidation came along.
-So, we're just going to get the elephant in the room about distribution out, and talk about it, and this is going to be your opportunity to ask questions of these guys.”
+We're just going to get the elephant in the room about distribution out, and talk about it.”

 Changes in Relationships with Shortline Manufacturers